Before the festival

 If you are travelling by bus, remember you need to fight with hundreds of other ravers to get your tent and bags in the trunk.

-Do not worry, there are room for all of you, but be there in time.
+Do not worry, there is room for all of you, but be there on time.
 It takes longer than you think to get all our travellers on the bus ;)

 During the tour